noDev123/endfield-tracker-api-v2/README.md

 - **Discord**: I do not have a Discord server for this project.
 However you can join [Goyfield's Official Discord Server](https://discord.gg/zUMMBfUYsK).
 I'm there to help you.

+> Note: I have made comments in scraper.py to help you understand the code.
+Please read it as well!